TAKE ACTION

 Facts

+Over the past several years, Canada has signed many UN treaties, accords and compacts on issues ranging from global warming to migration and sustainable development, that tie us to the globalist agenda.
 The United Nations is a dysfunctional organisation where non-democratic countries, because of their large numbers, have the most influence.
 This leads to ridiculous situations.
 For example, several of the member states on the UN Human Rights Council are among the worst human rights offenders in the world.
 As one country among almost 200, Canada has no interest in seeing the UN grow into a more powerful, quasi-world government.

 There is no persuasive moral or economic efficiency argument for development aid.
 Countries that remain poor are those where governments are still crushing private initiative.
 Until they liberalize their economy and free their citizens, no amount of development aid will solve their problems.
 On the contrary, it creates a cycle of dependency and often helps these authoritarian governments stay in power.